gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

 ## Associate job with the elastic profile

-Before you can run the pipeline, you’ll need to make sure you have created and associated an [elastic profile](elastic_profiles.md) with the job to be executed.
+Before you can run the pipeline, you’ll need to make sure you have [created an elastic profile](elastic_profiles.md) and associated it with the job to be executed.
 You can do so on the `Job Settings` tab of a job.

 ![](../../resources/images/gocd-helm-chart/deploy_associate_with_profile.png)

-## Verifying your deploy pipeline
+## Run your pipeline

 Now that the deploy pipeline is configured, we can run it and verify that the deployment has been completed.